maamari/velocitydependentlimits/README.md

 `other/`: contains scratchwork and presentation notebooks<br>
 `velocityDependentLimits.ipynb`: is the notebook used to generate both the numerical and analytic bounds<br><br>

-Please install the following libraries before running the notebook:<br>
+Please ensure that the following libraries are installed prior to running the notebook:<br>
 NumPy, Matplotlib, SciPy, Pandas, Tqdm